MtScience/PyLox/README.md

   * `round` – rounding,
   * `abs` – absolute value.
 - Implementation detail: replaced the recursive method lookup with copy-down inheritance (clox-inspired) for performance—it reduces the number of condition checks and recursive method calls.
+- Slightly changed the output format when printing classes and instances: their names are enclosed in angle brackets (e.g. `<class MyClass>` and `<MyClass instance>`) (inspired by Python's output format).

 ## Current state of the project

 PyLox is considered complete (chapter 13 of the book completed).
-There is a plan to add a series of autotests and (possibly) modify the REPL to make it more comfortable to use.
+There is a plan to modify the REPL to make it more comfortable to use and add a special `require` function to load libraries (and extract the mathematical functions into a library).

 All variables, class attributes and functions are type-hinted, except where doing so would lead to circular imports.